chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/data.md

 commit: '0bf4edf'
 ---

-So far we created isolated stateless components –great for Storybook, but ultimately not useful until we give them some data in our app.
+So far, we have created isolated stateless components –great for Storybook, but ultimately not helpful until we give them some data in our app.

-This tutorial doesn’t focus on the particulars of building an app so we won’t dig into those details here.
+This tutorial doesn’t focus on the particulars of building an app, so we won’t dig into those details here.
 But we will take a moment to look at a common pattern for wiring in data with container components.

 ## Container components

-Our `TaskList` as currently written is “presentational” (see [this blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) in that it doesn’t talk to anything external to its own implementation.
+Our `TaskList` component as currently written is “presentational” (see [this blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) in that it doesn’t talk to anything external to its own implementation.
 To get data into it, we need a “container”.

-This example uses [ngxs](https://ngxs.gitbook.io/ngxs/), a library that embraces Redux/ngrx principles but focuses on reducing boilerplate and provides a more _angular-y_ way of managing state, to build a simple data model for our app.
+This example uses [ngxs](https://ngxs.gitbook.io/ngxs/), a library that embraces Redux/ngrx principles but focuses on reducing boilerplate and provides a more _angular-y_ way of managing state to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [ngrx/store](https://github.com/ngrx/platform) or [Apollo](https://www.apollographql.com/docs/angular/).

-First install ngxs with:
+Add the necessary dependencies to your project with:

 ```bash
 npm install @ngxs/store @ngxs/logger-plugin @ngxs/devtools-plugin
 ```

-Then we'll construct a straightforward store that responds to actions that change the state of tasks, in a file called `src/app/state/task.state.ts` (intentionally kept simple):
+First, we'll create a simple store that responds to actions that change the task's state in a file called `task.state.ts` in the `src/app/state` directory (intentionally kept simple):

 ```ts:title=src/app/state/task.state.ts
 import { State, Selector, Action, StateContext } from '@ngxs/store';